BQLT Staff, Board, and Committees

 Resource Board Member (2023 25)

 Gabby lives in Astoria and is passionate about protecting green space, bringing people together, and allocating resources to those who need it.
 She works as a Project Coordinator for Central Park Conservancy, where she's learned the power and importance of preservation, sustainability, and creating the best environment for the people of NYC.
 Gabby hopes to use her experience and skill set to protect and enhance BQLT gardens and the communities they serve.
 She is a member of the Communications, Property Management, and Nominations committees.
-Gabby wants to pursue a career in city planning and is hoping to start her Masters in the fall.
+Gabby will start working toward her Master of Urban Planning at Hunter College this fall.

 Ashley Cruce